-Terry Valeriano is a devoted husband and father of two and the health & safety officer, presently studying for this role.
-Terry is also our security officer and keeps himself fit in the gym and with mixed martial arts.
+Terry Valeriano is a devoted husband, father of three and the health & safety officer, presently studying for this role in between running his own gym in Eastbourne.
+Terry is also our security officer and keeps himself fit with mixed martial arts, cycling, etc.

 WE'VE SEEN THE LIGHT - Terry had seen the lighthouse in 2016.
 Nice 'T' shirt.
 In 2020, Terry continues with his volunteering for the Cleaner Ocean Foundation, also helping people in the Eastbourne area to get fitter as a personal trainer from 2020.

 Terry became involved at a very early stage of the project helping with the construction of a water test tank and robot lab and physically building many of the eroded walls to bring them back to full use.